05 Apr Beating the Grind: A Few Ways Entrepreneurs Destress At Geekdom

 In addition to that, longtime community member Julia Bates hosts a mindful meditation session every Friday at 2:45 PM that’s open to the community.
 She recently took her sessions public with the announcement of Mellobe!

 “If you can spare the time to take six breaths, you can relax your nervous system at almost any point in the day.
-Bringing just an ounce of compassion to the table, you’ll be amazed how much stress you can dissipate even when the deadline is approaching.
-A practice becomes a habit, and a habit leads to a lifestyle filled with more mindfulness, and far less anxiety.”
+Bringing just an ounce of compassion to the table, you’ll be amazed at how much stress you can dissipate even when the deadline is approaching.
+Practice becomes a habit, and a habit leads to a lifestyle filled with more mindfulness, and far less anxiety.”

 - Find a Hobby

 They say entrepreneurs are always on the clock, which means the repetitive grind can lead to some stressful emotions.
 Monotony is a common occurrence for many professionals, and one of the easiest and most effective ways to break up the cycle is by finding a hobby.

 How does engineer and community member Rene Balderas keep things fresh in his routine?
 By perusing eBay and Amazon for rare knick-knacks.
 Just recently, he bought a pocket square for the 1980-81 play schedule for the Spurs!

 But with a limitless amount of activities to do out there, where should you start?
 According to recent studies, some of the most effective destressing hobbies are all hand-related: knitting, crocheting, solving a Rubix cube—activities that allow your brain to activate a form of autopilot so it can rest while you stay active to keep your energy levels up.